What is capital punishment?

 In 1965, the Murder (Abolition of Death Penalty) Act abolished capital punishment for all offences, except treason, piracy with violence and arson in Royal Dockyards, all of which remained capital crimes.
 This was confirmed in 1969, after a quinquennial review of the law.

 The Human Rights Act 1998 incorporated the European Convention on Human Rights (ECHR) into UK law, banning capital punishment for murder except “in times of war or imminent threat of war”.

 In January 1999, the then Home Secretary Jack Straw signed the Sixth Protocol of the ECHR, formally abolishing the death penalty in peacetime and in December that year, the Government ratified the Second Optional Protocol to the International Covenant on Civil and Political Rights (ICCPR).
-This was followed by ratification of Protocol 13 in 2002, thereby totally abolishing capital punishment in Britain, including during times of war.
+This was followed by ratification of Protocol 13 in 2002, thereby totally abolishing capital punishment in the UK, including during times of war.

 Debates around the death penalty

 The death penalty is felt by many to be a violation of the right to life guaranteed by the European Convention of Human Rights and the International Covenant on Civil and Political Rights.

 On an ethical level, capital punishment opponents argue that the death penalty is little more than state-sponsored murder, which is as morally reprehensible as the crime itself.

 There are also concerns about the irrevocable nature of capital punishment, given the potential fallibility of the criminal justice system.
 The wrongful conviction and posthumous pardons of individuals such as Derek Bentley (in 1998) illustrate the problem.
 Albeit that the evolution of forensic science and the use of DNA evidence are obviously new relative to the period when the death penalty was in operation.